Structure of K\"ahler foliations with negative transverse Ricci curvature: Outline of the proof

 \subsection{Organization of the article}

 Let us describe briefly the content of this article.
 Section~\ref{S:recoll} gathers standard results on Riemannian foliations and the basic objects attached to them.
-The (foliated) harmonic flow is studied in Section~\ref{S:labeltangenergy} and more precisely how the tangential energy behaves with respect to the heat operator.
-This fundamental estimate will be used to produce harmonic maps that are constant along the leaves of the foliation.
-Using this and Molino's theory of Riemannian foliations, foliated harmonic maps are constructed in Sections~\ref{S:equivariant-foliated-harmoni-maps} and~\ref{S:applications foliated harmonic maps}.
-The Kähler case is studied in the remaining sections.
-In Section~\ref{S:DRdecomposition}, we show the existence of a supplementary foliation and prove the main statements (Theorems~\ref{T:A} and~\ref{T:CdeRhamdec}).
-Section~\ref{S:proofofmaintechnlemma} is devoted to the proof of a doubly foliated version of Yau's theorem and Section~\ref{S:transversefinite} gives the proof of Theorem~\ref{T:transversefinite}.
-In Section~\ref{S:questions}, we formulate final questions and remarks.
+Their structure (Molino's theory) is then presented in Section~\ref{S:structure riemannian foliation}.
+The (foliated) harmonic flow is studied in Section~\ref{S:evolution harmonic map} and more precisely how the tangential energy behaves with respect to the heat operator.
+This fundamental estimate is used to produce harmonic maps that are constant along the leaves of the foliation in Section~\ref{S:equivariant-foliated-harmoni-maps}.
+The transverse Kähler case is studied in the remaining sections.
+In Section~\ref{S:DRdecomposition}, we show the existence of a supplementary foliation and prove Theorems~\ref{T:A}, \ref{L:BSpaceleaves} and~\ref{T:CdeRhamdec}.
+The proof of Theorem~\ref{T:transversefinite} is given in Section~\ref{S:transversefinite} and Theorem~\ref{TH:hyperbolicity} is given in Section~\ref{S:questions} together with additional questions and remarks.
+Finally Appendix~\ref{S:proofofmaintechnlemma} is devoted to the proof of a doubly foliated version of Yau's theorem